- 4 – 8 potatoes or sweet potatoes

 - Cut the rope into one-inch long sections.
 Score the ends that were cut with a fork.
 Repeat until all gnocchi are scored.
-If you are filling with pesto or other flavorings, fill them before cooking.

 - Bring a pot of water to boil with a bit of salt and olive oil.
 Boil the gnocchi in batches, not overcrowding the pot.
 They should take about 4-5 minutes before floating to the top- that’s when you know they are done.